 “Constructing, Building, and Haunting: Ethos, Space, and Gender in the Winchester Mystery House.”
-Revised and Resubmited to Rhetoric Review August 2019.
+Forthcoming in Rhetoric Review.

 Examines the rhetorical construction and circulation of San Jose’s “Winchester Mystery House” to consider the role of spatiality in shaping women’s public memory.
 Built in the late 19th-century by the heiress to the Winchester Rifle Company fortune, the sprawling Victorian mansion is now a popular tourist attraction that has become a metonymy for the architect herself, whose memory remains shrouded in stories of séances, seclusion, and mystery.
 I argue that the image circulated of Winchester in her own time and into the present is a result less of what she did, believed, said or didn’t say and more a result of the public’s reading of the spatial rhetorics of her house itself, that unlikely domestic space.
 The house challenges our limited notions of space—particularly domestic space—with implications for other sites of women’s public memory and the ethos of the woman rhetor (that is, speaker or, as the case may be, builder).

 “Representing Indigenous Histories Using XR Technologies in the Classroom.”
 With Lee M. Panich.
 Journal of Interactive Technology and Pedagogy (forthcoming).

 In this article, we describe the major assignments from our team-taught

 course, Virtual Santa Clara, which drew on the affordances of extended reality (XR) technologies and public memory scholarship from the fields of rhetoric and anthropology to represent Native Ohlone history and culture on our campus.
 Based on our experience, we argue for the affordances of producing small-scale XR projects–using technologies such as 360° images and 3D models–to complement and contribute to